frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/exercise1.md

 </div>

 !!!
 Success "Verification"
-    Make sure to have you and/or a more experienced member/mentor of your team [**review your CAD!**](../1A/focusing-on-improvement.md "Focusing on Improvement Page"){:target="_blank"} Your assembly should have 19 Instances and weigh approximately 2.3 lbs.
+    Make sure to have you and/or a more experienced member/mentor of the team [**review your CAD!**](../1A/focusing-on-improvement.md "Focusing on Improvement Page"){:target="_blank"} Your assembly should have 19 Instances and weigh approximately 1.04kg.

 ### Configurable Parts